 But burning releases smoke, and smoke causes health problems.
-An unexpected change in weather conditions can cause a managed or prescribed fire to get out of control, and with so many communities ringing the edge of the forest, the risk can be very high.
+While rare, an unexpected change in weather conditions can cause a managed or prescribed fire to get out of control, and with so many communities ringing the edge of the forest, the risk can be very high.
 There are also well-intentioned policies in place that make utilizing fire as a management tool rather difficult.
 We have regulations that help limit the risk of smoke exposure, but those regulations also limit when and where prescribed and managed fire can be used.

 Let’s face it, conversations about how to address forest health and wildfire are incredibly complex.
 However, there has been a significant amount of work done in the Sierra Nevada to identify a path forward.
 In December 2014, the Sierra Nevada Forest and Communities Initiative Regional Coordinating Council developed an action plan to serve as a roadmap for restoring forest health in the Sierra Nevada Region.
 From that action plan, the Sierra Nevada Watershed Improvement Program was developed and launched in March 2015 as a partnership between the Sierra Nevada Conservancy and the U.S. Forest Service.

-Both of these efforts recognize that there are a variety of solutions to the condition that many of our Sierra forests are in, and while they may be complicated, progress isn’t impossible.
+Both of these efforts recognize that there are a variety of solutions to the condition that many of our Sierra forests are in, and while they may be complicated, progress is still possible.
 There are areas of agreement.
 We need to thin, but we need to thin in the areas where it can make the most difference.
 We need to make use of the economic value that timber and biomass can provide as a part of sound ecological restoration, and we need to develop more infrastructure to process the materials removed as a part of restoration.
 We need to use fire, but in the right places and under the right conditions.
 We need to allow some smoke from prescribed fire, recognizing that such activities should not occur in the summer when air quality is already at its worst.
 We need to allow for some natural fire to burn at high intensity as it creates its own important habitat, but we need to ensure, to the best of our ability, that the percentage of acres burned at high severity mimics historic levels, not levels in events like the Rim and King Fires.